cds-snc/digital-canada-ca/content/en/products/products/find-financial-help-during-covid-19.md

 ---
-title: Find financial help during COVID-19
+title: 'Find financial help during COVID-19'
 translationKey: benefits-finder
 description: >-
   An online tool to help individuals quickly find and understand what financial help is available to them during the COVID-19 pandemic.